How to troubleshoot EWS connection by using EWSEditor

 - Configure the authentication options:

-Direct access: If you want to access your mailbox directly, select Use the following credentials instead of the default Windows credentials and provide the user name and password for the mailbox account you have problems connecting to (Fig. 3.).
+For connections using the Basic authentication (e.g. Outlook 365), select Use the following credentials instead of the default Windows credentials, provide the user name, password, and domain (if required) for the mailbox account you have problems connecting to (Fig. 10.).

 - If the connection is successful, you will see a confirmation in the program.